Our History

 Feb 1997

-Sadly, one of the most respected figures in the industry, Felix passes away on XX of February 1997 after more than 50 years involved with the business.
-Bill and Patrick then take over running of the business.
+Sadly, one of the most respected figures in the industry, Mr H S A 'Felix' Rothon MBE JP mIoD passes away on 12th of February 1997 after more than 50 years involved with the business.

 Our first BRC Certification